Data strategy for manufacturers – A CEO’s advice

 Own thy data

 Today, major market and political struggles in Europe take place between wholesalers, producers and other players.
 They argue who should ‘own’ what data.
 Data becomes a power factor with a strategic value.
-Here manufacturers have a unique opportunity to establish themselves as key players.
+Here manufacturers have a unique opportunity to establish themselves as a key player.

 There are further complications when the manufacturer’s digital strategy does not support the data needs of the different data users.
 A good understanding of the product life cycle is paramount here.
 Data about construction products are used by end-users, architects, advisors, craftsmen, contractors, authorities, wholesalers, facility managers etc. These different users all need different data.
 As shown in Figure 1, there is a need for a strategy that allows manufacturers to provide the right data at the right time, depending on the type of data that has to be managed.